datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

-Also understand that you are describing each data element in detail and therefore the provided information can be used to manage the data entry such as min and max string length, available codes to pick from a drop-down list, and tool-tips to show when the user hover in any of the text editor boxes.
+Also understand that you are describing each data element in detail and therefore the provided information can be used to manage the data entry such as min and max string length, available codes to pick from a drop-down list, and tooltips to show when the user hover in any of the text editor boxes.

 Each of the described elements are defaulted to a base "element type" that since it was not specified will be defaulted to "10" (Column).
-To specify a different element type add the "Type" attribute with the required value, available options
+To specify a different element type, add the "Type" attribute with the required value, available options
 follow:

 ```